frederic-perez/AmE-dictionary/data/dictionary.md

 __reputedly__ _He reputedly said, "I could stay here forever."_
 __requiescat__ _n_ A wish or prayer for the repose of the dead.
 __requite__ _v_
-__rerun__ _n_ :two: The act or an instance of rebroadcasting a recorded movie or a recorded television performance. _A movie rerun._ _Of course I've seen it!
-It's a rerun._
+__rerun__ _n_ :two: The act or an instance of rebroadcasting a recorded movie or a recorded television performance. _A movie rerun._ _Of course I’ve seen it!
+It’s a rerun._
 __rescind__ _v_ :three: (Not to be confused with _resend_) Countermand, repeal, veto; nullify, retract: _rescind an agreement._
 __reseller__
 __reservation__ _n_ _Native American reservation._